mvettosi-hcl/java-cloudant-workload-scheduler-app/README.md

 This is how to see the application in action on the Bluemix environment.

 - Create a new app using the [Java Workload Scheduler Web Starter](https://console.eu-gb.bluemix.net/catalog/starters/java-workload-scheduler-web-starter/) boilerplate.
-- If you decided to build the application manually, change to the _target_ directory
+- Download the precompiled _javaCloudantWorkloadSchedulerApp.war_ from this repo or, if you decided to build the application manually, change to the _target_ directory
 ```
 cd target
 ```